 BAFE manage and maintain a Scheme called BAFE SP203-1 which covers Fire Detection and Fire Alarm Systems.
 This Scheme exists to deliver quality, independent evidence that providers are competent to deliver design, installation, commissioning and/or maintenance fire detection and fire alarm system services.

 These modules observe best practice, working to British Standard BS 5839-1.
 This standard is the code of practice for the design, installation, commissioning and maintenance of fire detection and fire alarm systems in non-domestic [commercial] premises.
-It is not the public’s responsibility to know these details, but to be confident that their chosen provider does.
+It is not the public’s responsibility to know these details, but to be confident that their chosen organisation does.